christianparpart/supervisor/README.md

   -s,--signal=SIGNAL    Adds given signal to the list of signals
                         to forward to the supervised program.
-                        Defaults to (INT, TERM, QUIT, USR1, USR2, HUP) -P,--child-pidfile=PATH
-                        Path to the child process' managed PID file.
-                        The supervisor is watching this file for updates.
-  -v,--version          Prints program version number and exits -h,--help             Prints this help and exits.
+                        Defaults to (INT, TERM, QUIT, USR1, USR2, HUP) -v,--version          Prints program version number and exits -h,--help             Prints this help and exits.